 What Is Planning in Project Management?

+What is project planning?
 Planning is an essential part of every project, and it’s one of the first steps in project management.
 In fact, planning is a continuous process that takes place throughout the life of a project.
+A well-developed plan not only outlines what needs to be done, but also helps teams stay aligned, track project milestones, and anticipate potential roadblocks before they happen.

 The activities involved in planning are outlined below: